Addressing Differences Behind Cancer Inconsistencies: 2022 Advancing the Science of Cancer in Latinos

 Dr. Lorna Rodriguez-Rodriguez is Professor and Vice-Chair of the Department of Surgery at the City of Hope Division of Gynecologic Oncology.

-Cancer, BMI, and the Latinx Community
+Cancer, BMI, and the Latino Community

 Lorna Rodriguez-Rodriguez